hermangroup/docs/introduction/how-to-buy.rst

   purchase.

-- :ref:`Over the counter <over-the-counter>` exchanges have recently appeared to facilitate sale of Dash directly from a company to the individual at a specified price, or peer-to-peer between individuals at a negotiated price.
+- :ref:`Over the counter <over-the-counter>` exchanges have recently appeared to facilitate sale of Historia directly from a company to the individual at a specified price, or peer-to-peer between individuals at a negotiated price.
 Volume may be limited compared to exchanges, but these services are usually much easier to use.
 More advanced